drewcook/drewcook/README.md

 I previously was working full-time as a core contributor to the [Aave Protocol][0], mainly on the UI. 👻

-I am also a contributor for a few other projects, including one I have co-founded, the [Arbor Protocol][2]. 🌳
+I am also currently contributing to a few other projects, including one I have co-founded, the [Arbor Protocol][2]. 🌳

+I am also gaining knowledge and experience in smart contract auditing by working as an auditor with [Secure3][9].

 I really enjoy working on open-source projects and within the Ethereum community.